chakra-ui/eslint-plugin-panda/docs/rules/no-dynamic-styling.md

 # no-dynamic-styling

-Ensure user doesn't use dynamic styling at any point.
-Prefer to use static styles, leverage css variables or recipes for known dynamic styles.
+Ensure users don't use dynamic styling.
+Prefer static styles, leverage CSS variables, or recipes for known dynamic styles.

 📋 This rule is enabled in `plugin:@pandacss/all`.